axibase/atsd/administration/restarting.md

 ### Invalid Zookeeper Cache

-If ATSD fails to start, check if the `/opt/atsd/atsd/logs/atsd.log` file contains the `TableExistsException` error for any table, clean the Zookeeper cache.
+If ATSD fails to start, check if the `atsd.log` file contains the `TableExistsException` error for any table, clean the Zookeeper cache.

 ```sh
 cat /opt/atsd/atsd/logs/atsd.log | grep -C 5 "TableExistsException"